microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise6/README.md

 ![](../Manual/Images/AzureDevOpsRepositoryLocalEmpty.png)

 5. Copy the **Contoso Expenses** solution created in the previous exercise to the local repository.

 ![](../Manual/Images/AzureDevOpsRepositoryAddedSolution.png)

+**NOTE:** If you are using the **Contoso Expenses** solution cloned from <a href="https://github.com/Microsoft/AppConsult-WinAppsModernizationWorkshop" target="_blank">GitHub</a>, please make sure to download the code as ZIP to make sure that Visual Studio is pointing to the right repository.

 6. Switch back to Visual Studio and double-click on the **ContosoExpenses.sln**: